Skip to main content

 How to connect AirPods to your Android

-You can use AirPods as a Bluetooth headset with your non-Apple device to listen to audio and talk on your phone, although you can't use Siri or automatically switch between devices.
-To set up your AirPods on an Android device:
+You can connect AirPods to your non-Apple devices to listen to audio and talk on your phone, but you can't use Siri or automatically switch between devices.
+To set up your AirPods on an Android phone or tablet:

 1. Go to Settings > Connections > Bluetooth.